 Funny, intimate and engaging, and written in the form of a travel memoir, Catherine's story unfolds against a backdrop of Buenos Aires streetscapes, Argentine customs, family life, food and wine.
 The narrative is peppered with Argentine sayings and expressions – with their English translations – and each chapter ends with one of Pedro’s tantalizing recipes.

-My new book - a story of travel and food
+A story of travel and food

 An Argentine in my Kitchen

 A bit about myself . . .